 How to create and edit a DWG file.

-As mentioned, you need one of the CAD programs to create and edit a DWG file from scratch.
+As mentioned, you need one of the CAD programs to be able to create and edit a DWG file from scratch.
 However, if you’re using Adobe Illustrator, you can create a file and export it to DWG so it can be opened using CAD software.

 Just follow these steps: